Updated February 11, 2020

 To execute the strategy, assemble the data and choose a geographic data format.
 The format depends on the tools at your disposal.

-- If you use ArcGIS for Desktop and ArcGIS for Server, you can author and publish GIS services that are built from feature classes, imagery, or other geographic data.
+- If you use ArcGIS Pro or ArcMap and ArcGIS Enterprise, you can author and publish GIS services that are built from feature classes, imagery, or other geographic data.
 The advantage of using a service is that, as the underlying data changes, updating a web map is easy (you just republish the service, then refresh the map).

-- If you don't have access to tools to create a service, you can use the easy-button method: add data stored in shapefiles, text files, CSV files, or GPX files to the ArcGIS.com map viewer.
+- If you don't have access to tools to create a service, you can use the easy-button method: add data stored in shapefiles, text files, CSV files, or GPX files to the ArcGIS Online map viewer.
 You can also manually draw features in the map viewer.

 Since this example showcases only 14 restaurants, it's easy to create point features to represent the restaurants.
-I'll just create a shapefile in ArcMap, then add it to the map viewer (here's another useful learning strategy: practice with manageable datasets; otherwise, you risk getting derailed by data challenges).
+I'll just create a shapefile, then add it to the map viewer (here's another useful learning strategy: practice with manageable datasets; otherwise, you risk getting derailed by data challenges).

 - When creating a shapefile for use in a web map, select the WGS 1984 geographic coordinate system and the Web Mercator Auxiliary Sphere projected coordinate system, the same coordinate systems used by commonly available basemaps.
 This will improve web map performance.